Financial Aid Philosophy

 ||Varies by policy cost

-Students must meet all financial obligations each quarter by the payment due date by paying all money due to MCC.
-This includes tuition, fees, fines, charges for unreturned library books, and any other financial obligations by the payment due date.
+Students must meet all financial obligations each quarter by the payment due date, which is approximately 3 weeks prior to the start of each quarter, by paying all money due to MCC.
+This includes tuition, fees, fines, charges for unreturned library books, and any other financial obligations.
 Students with delinquent accounts are not permitted to enroll in succeeding quarters, are not entitled to transcripts, are not permitted to graduate, and, if currently enrolled, may be disenrolled.

-After registration, students are billed for their tuition a few weeks before the quarter starts.
+Students are billed for their tuition upon registration and it is due by payment deadline.
 Tuition can be paid by credit card, check, cash, or deferred payment.

 Discover, MasterCard, Visa, and American Express credit card payments are accepted: